dankuck/vue-easeljs/README-draft.md

 We've added an `easel-bitmap` with an image called
 <a href="https://www.dankuck.com/vue-easeljs/images/gulfstream_park.jpg">gulfstream_park.jpg</a>.
-We added it before Gary's sprite in the code so that it would show up behind Gary.
+We added it above Gary's code in the file so that it would show up behind Gary.

 It's centered just like Gary is.
 But it's much too large.